(Revised up to Oct 2014)

 Do these bodies enforce their responsibilities?

-Both organisations have regional offices and agents throughout the UK who are
+have regional offices and agents throughout the UK who are "on the lookout"

 Whilst both PRS and PPL are mainly concerned with commercial usage of recordings i.e. in pubs, clubs, discos, hotels, "music on hold", shops, etc., if any affiliate should receive worrying approaches or indeed actual demands for payment, they should immediately contact the Federation for assistance.